nullren/crypto-key-tool/README.md

   -n, --network <NETWORK>          Which network to generate public address for [default: mainnet] [possible values: mainnet, testnet]
   -h, --help                       Print help
 ```

+Why would I want this?
+Well, a few reasons:
+- you have a raw private key and want to know the public address
+- you have a WIF key in an uncompressed format and want to convert it to a compressed format
+- you have a WIF key in a compressed format and want to convert it to an uncompressed format

+It's not the most important piece of software.